 What about other AODA holy day ceremonies, such those in the New Candidate Guide?

 Members can choose if they want to use the New Candidate Guide ceremonies or participate in the Earth Rituals (or do both).
-The Earth Rituals represent a larger collective-style ritual, and either is appropriate.
+In 2024, the Earth Rituals will replace those currently listed in the New Candidate Guide.

 Can I do either ceremony in a group setting?

 Yes, you are welcome to perform these ceremonies as groups or as individuals.
 You can adapt the solitary grove opening for more than one person, or, you can use the grove opening in the Druid Grove Handbook if you have 7 or more individuals.
 For the Sphere of Protection itself, you have two options: the first is that one individual does the ritual while all other individuals are energetically and visually supporting the ritual.
 The second is that individuals take turns with different elements in the SOP.
 For either, we suggest some practice in advance.